 A Donald Duck comic from 1949 called "Voodoo Hoodoo" showed, in a flashback, Scrooge McDuck hiring thugs to chase stereotypically drawn Africans out of their village so he could take their land, causing a witch doctor to send a zombie after him.
 Most of the sympathy of the story is reserved for Bombie the Zombie (who has had to search for Scrooge for years) and Donald (who the Zombie is currently chasing, mistaking him for a young Scrooge), with relatively little for the African tribe.
 When later depicted in Don Rosa's The Life and Times of Scrooge McDuck, there is no doubt that his treatment of the natives is Scrooge's Face–Heel Turn, and arguably a crossing of the Moral Event Horizon.

-The comic also frequently presents black characters in the stereotypical blackface fashion with inky black skin and huge, red lips.
-Though interestingly they rarely act out negative stereotypes when they have larger roles, behaving like any other character.
+The comic also frequently presents black characters in the stereotypical blackface fashion with inky black skin and huge, red lips (in the earliest issues they even had thick "African" accents, although this was fortunately dropped in later volumes and the English translations).
+Interestingly, they rarely act out negative stereotypes when they have larger roles, behaving like any other character.

 A more cultural issue is the frequent use of gentle Alcohol-Induced Idiocy and "funny drunk" archetypes, which are considered innocent in France, acceptable but not particularly child-friendly in the UK, and a thoroughly Discredited Trope in America where heavy drinking is connected in the public consciousness primarily to alcoholism.
 This may have contributed to how the comics have repeatedly failed to break America.